What is Surface Water Drainage? Find Out Where Yours Drains

 As a property owner, you might not think about your drainage system until there’s a problem.

-However, knowing where your surface water drains is essential, especially if you're planning work on your property, like building an extension.
+Knowing where your surface water drains is essential, especially if you're planning work on your property, like building an extension.
+If you’re planning building work on your home, you can find out how close you can build to an inspection chamber in our article ‘How close can you build to an inspection chamber?’.

 If you've found yourself asking, "How do I know where my surface water drains to?" or wondering about terms like "soakaway" or "foul vs. surface water drainage," you’re in the right place.